 We are delighted to announce the winners of the 2020 Residential Design Architecture Awards.
 RDAA exceeded our greatest expectations and received nearly 400 entries in 11 categories of residential design.
 With such a large pool of entries, the competition was robust, and our judges had some very difficult decisions to make in their two long days of deliberation.
-Ultimately, the judges selected just 20 projects for awards, including one Project of the Year, seven Honor awards, and thirteen Citation awards.
+Ultimately, the judges selected just 20 projects for awards, including one Project of the Year, seven Honor awards, and twelve Citation awards.

 Some of the winning projects may look familiar to you, and, indeed, some have appeared previously in this magazine or have been awarded in other competitions.
 Previous publication or award status were not disqualifications for entry into this program.
 Residential projects completed after January 1, 2015 were eligible for entry.
 It was our goal that all good work be considered on its own merits in this competition, mano a mano.